wmo-im/wis2box-training/environment/fake-global-broker-and-cache/README.md

 * `minio` - local cache
 * `republisher` - republisher that subscribes to the local MQTT broker and republishes messages to the global cache

-To check the status of the connections to the local MQTT brokers defined in ``wis2nodes.json``, run the following command:
+To check the status of the connections to the local MQTT brokers defined in ``hostnames.txt``, run the following command:

 ```bash
 docker logs -f republisher